Dodgers vs. Reds Player Props Betting Odds

 Freeman Stats

-- Freeman will look for his seventh straight game with a hit in this matchup.
-During his last 10 games he is batting .425 with three doubles, a triple, four home runs, seven walks and eight RBI.
+- Freeman hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is hitting .463 with three doubles, a triple, four home runs, seven walks and 10 RBI.

 Freeman Recent Games